bronwenfpugh/bron-repo/equipment-selection-proto-v3-images-and-data.md

 # Equipment Selection PRD
 ## Overview
-Create a webapp for residential HVAC contractors that matches users' ServiceTitan pricebook equipment to the home's Manual J load using equipment nominal output (in tons for ACs and heat pumps, and in BTUs for furnaces and boilers).
-Users can further filter their pricebook equipment by brand, equipment type (furnace, AC, heat pump, boiler, or furnace+AC), staging (single, two, variable), system type (heating, cooling, heating & cooling), distribution type (ducted, ductless, hydronic, mixed), AFUE for furnaces if available, and cabinet size if available.
+Create a webapp for residential HVAC contractors that matches users' ServiceTitan pricebook equipment to the home's Manual J load using equipment nominal output.
+The app prioritizes speed and simplicity while providing precise, reliable equipment recommendations with clear guidance.

+**Key Success Metrics:**
+- Equipment selection completed in under 2 minutes
+- Clear guidance provided for all recommendations
+- Handles typical pricebooks of 50-500 equipment items efficiently

 ## User Stories
-- As a user, I want to filter the equipment in my ServiceTitan pricebook so that I see only my equipment that matches the job's Manual J load and my custom criteria.
+- As a busy contractor, I want to quickly enter my Manual J loads and see all viable equipment from my ServiceTitan pricebook in under 2 minutes
+- As a contractor with basic HVAC knowledge, I want clear guidance on why each piece of equipment is recommended and any special considerations
-- As a user, I want simple, customized guidance about how to size and select equipment.
+- As a contractor, I want to see all viable options (not just "best" picks) so I can make the final decision based on price, availability, and customer preferences

 ## Implementation Phases

-### Phase 1: Filter on Nominal tonnage
+### Phase 1: Core Equipment Matching (MVP)
-- Users can enter the home's Manual J inputs: Total heating BTU, Total cooling BTU, Sensible cooling BTU.
-The app should use those inputs to infer latent cooling BTU and sensible heat ratio.
-User can also enter design conditions: Outdoor winter design temperature in degrees F (_at_outdoor_winter_99_pct_db), outdoor summer design temperature in degrees F (_at_outdoor_summer_1_pct_db), indoor summer design temperature in degrees F (_indoor_design_cooling_db), indoor winter design temperature in degrees F (_indoor_design_heating_db), relative humidity (percentage), and elevation in feet (_elevation).
-Finally, they can indicate whether the system is zoned.
-- The app shows all the users' pricebook equipment that meets the load
+**Goal: Get contractors from load input to equipment list in 60 seconds**

+**Features:**
+- Simple load input form (Total heating BTU, Total cooling BTU, Sensible cooling BTU; app infers latent cooling BTU and sensible heat ratio.)
+- Basic equipment filtering by nominal capacity
+- Clear equipment recommendations with sizing guidance
+- ServiceTitan pricebook API integration (mock data for development)

+**Equipment Types Supported:**
+- Furnaces (heating only)
+- Air conditioners (cooling only)
+- Heat pumps (heating & cooling)

+### Phase 2: Advanced Filtering & Guidance
+**Goal: Add precision filters and comprehensive guidance**

+**Features:**
+- Additional load inputs (design temperatures, elevation, humidity)
+- Equipment filters (brand, staging, distribution type, AFUE, cabinet size, option to size to heating or cooling load)
+- Advanced sizing guidance and warnings
+- Support for boilers and combination systems

+### Phase 3: Enhanced User Experience
+**Goal: Polish and optimize for daily use**

+**Features:**
+- Improved UI/UX based on user feedback
+- Performance optimizations for large pricebooks
+- Advanced guidance for complex scenarios
+- Export/sharing capabilities
+-
+### Phase 1 sizing logic:

 - Furnaces: List furnaces with 'actual output capacity' within 100-140% of heating load.
 Also show furnaces with 'actual output capacity' within 140-200% of heating load, but with a disclaimer: "This furnace is x% oversized.
 Use only if the AC system requires more blower power to accommodate the cooling load."
 Calculate 'actual output capacity' as 'heatingCapacityBtu' * 'afue'
 - ACs: Use same rules as heat pump sized to cooling (below) - except remove the "backup heat needed" instruction
 - Heat pumps: If the heating load is greater than the cooling load, and the load sensible heat ratio < 0.95, and the user selects "size to cooling load," list single_stage, two_stage, or variable_speed equipment sized to the cooling load.
 If the users selects single_stage equipment, if the total cooling load ≤ 24,000 BTU, list single_stage equipment within 90-120% of (total cool load/12,000); and if the total cooling load >24,000, list single_stage equipment within 90-115% of (total cool load/12,000).
 If the user selects two_stage equipment, list two_stage equipment within 90-125% of (total cool load/12,000).
 If the user selects variable_speed equipment, list variable_speed equipment within 90-130% of (total cool load/12,000).
 Also add this instruction: "Be sure to add backup heat. x kw of backup heat are required."
 (Calculate backup heat requirement in kilowatts as (totalheatingbtu-heatingcapacitybtu)/3412)).
 Also add this instruction: "Use OEM data to verify the system has x 'latentcoolingbtu' BTU min latent capacity."